 For almost all songs Serge comes up with the original melody and we split lyrics duties between Zelda, him and myself, sometimes separately and sometimes together, and then we work out the final arrangement together in rehearsal.
 It takes us a pretty long time for each song, I’d say minimum 3 months from start to finish once we already have the basic melody and lyrics and sometimes longer.

 What advise would you give an aspiring musician?

 Don’t be aspiring, just play !
 Even if it is in your living room or local café.
 And, if you are composing yourself or with others, while of course, you have influences don’t make up your mind in advance, be yourself and work out the best thing for the song however that develops.
 And forget the tortured artist thing, enjoy yourself when you can, life is too short and if you don’t enjoy it, go do something else.

 And, not only forget about being a star, don’t expect to make any money at all, if you can figure out how to keep playing while working a paying job and people are there to listen to you, you’re already lucky these days.
 That is of course not good - it’s pretty difficult to find a decent job at all these days, much less one where you can take time off and if you have a young family it’s really just impossible - but at the same time if you can swing it brings a certain freedom.
 There is no point in selling out to do songs you think will be more popular, even bands that do that can’t make a living.

-Can you tell us about your past releases and what you have planned for the future.
+Can you tell us about your past releases.

 We released three 4 song EPs on CopaseDisques : The first two (Les Chats de gouttière and Ici paris) are sold out on vinyl but these days with ebay and discogs probably can find them, and I think a few still left of Mieux comme ça.
 They were compiled by Detour Records along with a compilation track and an unreleased cover of the Riots, that is on cd only and called French Boutik : The Essential.